jfgreen/jfgreen.uk/content/why-data-engineering.md

 quality and data availability.
 I agree with this and think a key enabler for doing so is to bring all the principals we know and love about making high quality software to the realm of data.
-This includes practices like test driven design, domain modeling, observability, etc. I would also make case that that in certain circumstances it also entails building platforms to enable economy of scale.
+This includes practices like test driven development, domain modeling, observability, etc. I would also make case that that in certain circumstances it also entails building platforms to enable economy of scale.
 (The [Data Mesh][1] architecture is a great example of how to do this elegantly)